-DHCP DHCP (Dynamic Host Configuration Protocol) is an IP standard for simplifying the management of host IP configuration.
+DHCP (Dynamic Host Configuration Protocol) is an IP standard for simplifying the management of host IP configuration.
 A DHCP server assigns a device an IP address using an IP address database on a local network.
 Such assignments are made dynamically and the devices do not have fixed IP addresses.

-EIA Electronic Industries Alliance.
-A trade organization for electronics manufacturers in the United tronics, electronic information, telecommunications, and Internet security.
+Ela Electronic Industries Alliance.
+A trade organization for electronics manufacturers in the video conforms to SMPTE standard 292M.

-States.
-The organization helps develop standards on electronic components, consumer elecconforms to SMPTE standard 292M.
+United States.
+The organization helps develop standards on electronic components, consumer electronics, electronic information, telecommunications, and Internet security.

-HD High definition (HD-SDI).
+High definition (HD-SDI).
 In Grass Valley routers, HD cards support SD signals as well.
-HD video with electrical, electronic and related technologies.
+HD dealing with electrical, electronic and related technologies.

 IEC International Electrotechnical Commission.
-An international standards organization dealing tion for the advancement of technology related to electricity.
+An international standards organization organization for the advancement of technology related to electricity.

 IEEE Institute of Electrical & Electronics Engineers.
-An international non-profit, professional organiza-
+An international non-profit, professional